History of parliamentarism: Spread of parliamentarism in Europe

+An early example of parliamentary government occurred in today's Netherlands and Belgium during the Dutch revolt in 1581, when the sovereign, legislative and executive powers were taken over by the States General of the Netherlands from the then-monarch, King Philip II of Spain.

-19th-century urbanisation, industrial revolution and, modernism fueled the political left's struggle for democracy and parliamentarism.
+During the 19th-century, urbanisation, the Industrial Revolution and, modernism fueled the political left's struggle for democracy and parliamentarism.
 Democracy and parliamentarism became increasingly prevalent in Europe in the years after World War I, partially imposed by the democratic victors, Great Britain and France, on the defeated countries and their successors, notably Germany's Weimar Republic and the new Austrian Republic.
 In the radicalised times at the end of World War I, democratic reforms were often seen as a means to counter popular revolutionary currents.
 Thus established democratic regimes suffered however from limited popular support, in particular from the political right.

 Another obstacle was the political parties' unpreparedness for long-term commitments to coalition cabinets in the multi-party democracies on the European continent.
 The resulting "Minority-Parliamentarism" led to frequent defeats in votes of confidence and almost perpetual political crisis which further diminished the standing of democracy and parliamentarism in the eyes of the electorate.

 Many early 20th-century regimes failed through political instability and/or the interventions of heads of state, notably King Victor Emmanuel III of Italy's failure to back his government when facing the threat posed by Benito Mussolini in 1922, or the support given by King Alfonso XIII of Spain to a prime minister using dictatorial powers in the 1920s.
 Finland is sometimes given as a counter-example, where a presidential democracy was established after a failed revolution and more than three months of bitter Civil War in Finland (1918).
 In 1932 the Lapua Movement attempted a coup d'état, aiming at the exclusion of Social Democrats from political power, but the Conservative President Svinhufvud maintained his democratic government.
 Parliamentarism was (re-)introduced by Svinhufvud's successor Kyösti Kallio in 1937.